mtrudel/thousand_island/README.md

 running.

-A `ConnectionWorker` process is tied to the lifecycle of a client connection, and only lives as long as the client is connected. `ConnectionWorker` processes encapsulate the connection state in a `Connection` struct, passing it to a configured `Handler` module which defines the application level logic of a server.
+A `ConnectionWorker` process is tied to the lifecycle of a client connection, and only lives as long as the client is connected. `ConnectionWorker` processes encapsulate the connection state in a `Socket` struct, passing it to a configured `Handler` module which defines the application level logic of a server.

 This hierarchical approach reduces the time connections spend waiting to be accepted,